 Students must complete the Certificate in Informatics, which is 27 credit hours.
 A minimum grade of C in all courses taken for the certificate is required.
 No journalism or telecommunications courses may be used to fulfill the certificate requirements.
-Students should be aware of the 25-hour limit on credit hours from BUS, EDUC, HPER, INFO, SLIS, MUS, SPEA, AERO, MIL, and SWK.

 Languages